ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ~~~

 A `Received` event indicates the delivery of a complete Message.
-It contains two objects, the received bytes as messageData, and the metadata and properties of the received Message as messageContext.
+It contains two objects, the received bytes as `messageData`, and the metadata and properties of the received Message as `messageContext`.

-The messageData object provides access to the bytes that were received for this Message, along with the length of the byte array.
+The `messageData` value provides access to the bytes that were received for this Message, along with the length of the byte array.
-The messageContext is provided to enable retrieving metadata about the Message and referring to the Message.
-The messageContext object is described in {{msg-ctx}}.
+The `messageContext` value is provided to enable retrieving metadata about the Message and referring to the Message.
+The MessageContext object is described in {{msg-ctx}}.

 See {{framing}} for handling Message framing in situations where the Protocol
 Stack only provides a byte-stream transport.